 Low birth weight linked to lower intelligence well into adulthood, says study

-Results from a new longitudinal study from Denmark claims that below-average birth weight is linked to a lower intelligence quotient (IQ) well into adulthood.
+Results from a new longitudinal study from Denmark claim that below-average birth weight is linked to a lower intelligence quotient (IQ) well into adulthood.

 According to Flens-borg-Madsen, “There are long-term cognitive consequences of birth weight that do not diminish.”